 ♦ The car park at Doniford Bay can easily be missed.
 From Watchet, follow the road out of town towards Quantoxhead.

-♦ Just before the junction onto the main road, a VERY small road cutting in the bushes can be seen.
-This is the car park to Doniford Bay and a path leads directly onto the beach.
-Grid Ref.
-ST076 434
+♦ Just before the junction onto the main road, a very small road cutting through bushes can be seen.
+This takes you to the car park at Doniford Bay and a path leads directly onto the beach.

-Look for blocks around the beach, they can clearly be noted as Ammonites are clearly visible.
-The Rock is fairly easy to split and if you break one Ammonite there are usually many more in the same block.
-Some of these Ammonites are distorted.
-The Blocks can be found from near the blocks of stone build to protect the cliff from the sea.
+Look for blocks on the beach, as the ammonites are clearly visible.
+The rock is fairly easy to split and, if you break one ammonite, there are usually many more in the same block.
+Some of these ammonites are distorted.
+Blocks can be found from near the blocks of stone protecting the cliff from the sea.
 They are in a horizontal layer on the foreshore.
-Blocks packed with ‘White Ammonites’ can also be found on the foreshore.
-These have so many Ammonites, positioned in various ways that many will split incorrectly.
-However because they are so compacted with ammonites, at least some will split in the correct way.
+Blocks packed with the white ammonites can also be found on the foreshore.
+These have so many ammonites – positioned in various ways – that many will split incorrectly.
+However, because the rocks are so full of ammonites, at least some will split in the correct way.

 This site is an SSSI.
 This means you can visit the site, but hammering the bedrock is not permitted.
 For full information about the reasons for the status of the site and restrictions please download the PDF from Natural England – SSSI Information